skip to main content

 Should you use your apartment’s internet?
 Or get your own?

-However, the easiest option may not always be the best option.
-Your apartment’s preferred internet service could be great—or it could be slow, have security issues, or use outdated equipment.
+The preferred service could be great—or it could be slow, have security issues, or use outdated equipment.
 These shared services often pack a bunch of residents on a single Wi-Fi router, which is a recipe for slowdowns and network congestion.
 You’ll also have no recourse if you need more speed, as you’re stuck with the plan chosen by the apartment complex.
-Lastly, you lose the ability to have a direct Ethernet connection, which is faster and more stable than internet over Wi-Fi.
+Lastly, you may lose the ability to have a direct Ethernet connection, which is faster and more stable than internet over Wi-Fi.

 As you shop around, you’ll notice that internet service comes not just at different speeds and prices but also as different types—that is, the type of connection used to deliver the Wi-Fi we all love.
-The most common types of internet you’ll see are fiber, cable, DSL, and satellite.
+The most common types of internet you’ll see are fiber, cable, DSL, 5G or fixed wireless, and satellite.

 Fiber

-The galloping gazelle of internet types, fiber-optic internet is the finest, rarest, and fastest of the bunch.
+The galloping gazelle of internet types, fiber-optic internet is the finest and fastest of the bunch.
 Running on light signals over fiber-optic cabling, fiber tends to be more expensive than the rest.
-And it can be difficult to come by, since it’s so costly for ISPs to build fiber infrastructure.
+And it can be difficult to come by, since it’s so costly to build fiber infrastructure.

-Most fiber-optic internet plans deliver record speeds of up to 1,000 Mbps (10 times faster than DSL), while a few plans go even faster.
-Fiber has an extremely reliable connection with minimal interference.
-So it’s well worth the investment if you want silky-smooth Wi-Fi.
+Most fiber-optic internet plans deliver record speeds of up to 1,000 Mbps (10 times faster than DSL), but you can get plans that go even faster.
+Fiber offers extremely reliable connections with minimal interference, and pricing is good.

 Cable